HabitatMap/HabitatMap/_posts/2025-07-02-airbeam-mini-vs-purpleair-the-clear-choice-for-clean-air-monitoring.md

 **3. Accurate and Trusted**

 Accuracy is everything when it comes to environmental monitoring.
-The AirBeam Mini has been recognized by independent studies for its precision and versatility, making it a trusted choice for researchers, advocates, and everyday users.
+AirBeam has been recognized by independent studies for its precision and versatility, making it a trusted choice for researchers, advocates, and everyday users.
 Many competitors, including PurpleAir, have faced criticism for inconsistent or inaccurate readings.

 **4. Easy to Use, Easy to Share**